3 killed and at least 4 wounded in overnight shooting in Los Angeles - KTVZ

 3 killed and at least 4 wounded in overnight shooting in Los Angeles

-Three people were killed and at least four injured in a shooting in Los Angeles, the city’s fire department said Saturday, the fourth mass shooting in California this month.
+Three people were killed and at least four injured in a shooting in Los Angeles, the city’s fire department said Saturday, California’s fourth mass shooting in a week.

 The Los Angeles Fire Department responded to a call for help at 2:35 a.m. on a residential street northwest of downtown, a spokesperson said.

-Note: Correction: A previous version of this story misstated the number of recent mass shootings in California.
-The shooting in the Beverly Crest community is the 4th mass shooting this week.